Hurtful Words That Shatter The Human Soul

 What I want you to realize is the "strongest voice you will ever hear comes from inside of you .".
-(Audrey Hunt.)
-And the more we use positive words for ourselves, the easier it becomes to encourage others and make a difference.
+(Audrey Hunt).
+The more we use positive words for ourselves the easier it becomes to encourage others and make a difference in their lives.

 - I am thankful for my body.
 I love and accept every part of my amazing body.
 I no longer judge and criticize my body.

 - I am individual and unique.
 There is only one of me.
 I will be all that I can be.

 - Everyday in every way my life is better and better.

 - I am an exceptional writer.
 Words come to me easily and effortlessly.

 - I am in the right place at the right time.

 - I am successful and reach my goals.

 - I am loved.

 - I am aligned with the energy of abundance.